fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/ModelComponents.md

 ## Declaring a Model Component ##

-To use a model with your component, you need to use the `fluid.modelComponent` (or `fluid.modelRelayComponent`) grade.
+To use a model with your component, you need to use the `fluid.modelComponent` grade.
 To do this:

-* specify a grade of `fluid.modelComponent`, or a grade derived from it (such as `fluid.standardComponent`, `fluid.viewComponent`, etc.) as part of your component's parent grades
+* specify a grade of `fluid.modelComponent`, or a grade derived from it (such as `fluid.modelComponent`, `fluid.viewComponent`, etc.) as part of your component's parent grades
-    * <div class="infusion-docs-note"><strong>Note:</strong> For the Infusion 1.5 release cycle, the grade of `fluid.modelRelayComponent` gives access to more modern ChangeApplier facilities, and `fluid.modelComponent` is retained for backwards compatibility with older code.
-The compatibility implementation will be removed before Infusion 2.0.</div>
 * Optionally, you may include a model property in your defaults holding some initial values suitable for your component's model

 ```javascript